oVirt/ovirt-system-tests/docs/how-it-works/jinja_templates_in_lagoinitfile.markdown

 ```

 This will create 1 vm with 2047 ram, with the assigned name 'host-0'.
 If we want 100 hosts or
-to have some of definitions parameterized, we use [jinja template language](jinja) to pre-process the yml file.
+to have some of definitions parameterized, we use [jinja] to pre-process the yml file.

 ### Using Jinja templates